keithalewis/papers/um.md

 ### One Period Model

-There is no need for probability measures: the Fundamental Theorem of Asset Pricing is a geometic result.
+There is no need for probability measures: the Fundamental Theorem of Asset Pricing is a geometric result.
 In the one period case where $T =
 \{t_0,t_1\}$ the no arbitrage condition is there does not exist $\Gamma_0$ with $A_0 = -\Gamma_0\cdot X_0 > 0$ and $A_1 = \Gamma_0\cdot X_1\ge 0$.